vdbrink/vdbrink.github.io/buy/smart_home_best_buy_tips.md

 <img src="images_zigbee/cr2032.webp" alt="CR2032" height="50px" style="margin-left:15px;float:right"/>

 This CR2032 is the most commonly used battery.
-It's small but still has enough power to run sensors for a year.
+It's small, but still has enough power to run sensors for a year.

 {{imgBasket}}<a href="https://s.click.aliexpress.com/e/_mNV6Pge" target="_blank">link 1 (AliExpress)</a>